Ramesht95/GS_TWT_Exam/GS_Ramesh_Exam.md

 * **Internet connection:** A stable and fast internet connection is recommended, as AWS is a cloud-service.
 * **Operating system:** AWS is compatible on most modern operating systems including Windows, macOS, and Linux.

-# Getting Started with AWS
+# Getting Started with AWS Cloud

 AWS provides extensive cloud computing services with a pay-as-you-go model.
 This guide helps you create an AWS account and personalize your experience.